sdomoszlai13/sdomoszlai13.github.io/_posts/2023-03-27-spring-mass-system.md

 The program we'll get to know runs a simulation of a system of fixtures, masses, and springs in two dimensions.
 Fixtures and masses can be set up with initial coordinates and initial velocities (not for fixtures, of course).
 After setting the desired temporal length and the number of time steps, the simulation is run and a plot is created with the fixtures, masses, and the masses' trajectories so we can see which way they went.
 There's also an option to save the trajectories to a file.
 </br>

+{% include info.html text="The following paragraph is a bit technical.
+Feel free to dive into it but be warned: I'm sure you've never experienced it, but let me tell you that maths can cause some frustration." %}
 ## Physical background

 Consider a mass $m$ attached to a spring with a spring constant $k$ moving in 1D.
 Then, the equation of motion of the mass is: